zhmcclient/python-zhmcclient/design/lpar-status.md

   can.
 However, the documentation is unspecific about that.
 It should be made explicit and mention that it can specify image or a load profiles.

-Questions:
+Discussion results / questions:

-* For a given LPAR name, does there need to be an image activation profile with the same name?
+* For each LPAR, there needs to be an image profile with the same name as the LPAR, otherwise the LPAR activation will fail.

-  Answer: No.
+* There cannot be an image profile and a load profile with the same name (in the same CPC).

-* For a given image activation profile, does there need to be a load activation profile with the same name?
+  That also applies to the image and load profiles visible at the WS-API.

-  Answer: No.
+* The profile name specified with the 'Activate Logical Partition' operation must be one of:

-* Can an LPAR be activated through the 'Activate Logical Partition' operation when specifying an image activation profile with a different name than the LPAR name?
+  - if it is an image profile, it must have the same name as the targeted LPAR.
-  Answer: TBD
+  - if it is a load profile, it must not have the name of any LPAR in the CPC.

-* If an LPAR that was previously deactivated, is activated through the 'Activate Logical Partition' operation with a load activation profile name (and no same-named image activation profile exists), is this rejected?
+  That requirement applies to both:

-  Answer: TBD
+  - the name specified in the 'activation-profile-name' operation parameter.

-  If not rejected, which image profile is used?
+  - the name specified in the 'next-activation-profile-name' LPAR property, if the 'activation-profile-name' operation parameter is not specified.

-  Answer: TBD
+  Otherwise, the activation will fail.

-* If an LPAR that was previously activated but not loaded, is loaded through the 'Load Logical Partition' operation, which load parameters are used?
+* If an inactive LPAR is activated through the 'Activate Logical Partition' operation with 'activation-profile-name' set to a load activation profile name (that is different from the LPAR name), the following parameters are used:

-  Answer: TBD
+  - the activation related parameters from the image profile with the same name as the LPAR.

-* In which cases is the DEFAULTLOAD load activation profile used?
+  - the load related parameters from the specified load profile.

-  Answer: TBD
+* The load activation profile named 'DEFAULTLOAD' is not automatically used by default; it is only used when specified.

 ## Operations and LPAR status